§346-152 Exclusions; exemptions. (a) Nothing in this part shall be construed to include:

 (10) Any person who enters a home in a child caring capacity and only cares for children who are of that household;

-(11) A person caring for two or fewer children unrelated to the caregiver by blood, marriage, or adoption; and
+(11) A person caring for two or fewer children unrelated to the caregiver by blood, marriage, or adoption as described in paragraph (1); and

 (12) A child care program licensed by the Hawaii council of private schools.
 A child care program claiming an exemption under this paragraph shall submit an application for the exemption on a form provided by the department and shall provide to the department evidence that the licensing standards of the Hawaii council of private schools meet or exceed the department's standards for a comparable program, including a monitoring component.
 Upon application of a child care program for the exemption under this paragraph, the department shall have the discretion to determine whether the licensing standards of the Hawaii council of private schools meet or exceed the department's standards.